sourcegraph/about/content/blogposts/2022/single-tenant-sourcegraph-cloud.md

 We will also be sunsetting the team beta on Sourcegraph.com.
 For customers currently paying for a Sourcegraph.com team account, your accounts will be migrated to a dedicated Sourcegraph Cloud instance.
 All teams have received a message directly from their Customer Engineer, who will help with the transition.

 For users who are participating in the team beta but have decided not to purchase Sourcegraph Cloud at this time, your team access will end on August 1, 2022, meaning your organization (and organization’s code) will be removed from Sourcegraph.com.
-If you’d like to continue using Sourcegraph for your team, you [get a demo of the single-tenant solution](https://about.sourcegraph.com/demo), or [try out a self-hosted installation of Sourcegraph](https://docs.sourcegraph.com/#quick-install) (which is free for small teams).
+If you’d like to continue using Sourcegraph for your team, you can [get a demo of the single-tenant solution](https://about.sourcegraph.com/demo), or [try out a self-hosted installation of Sourcegraph](https://docs.sourcegraph.com/#quick-install) (which is free for small teams).

 **Bringing Sourcegraph.com back to its roots**